 If they were convicted, they returned to the gaol to await public hanging, three at a time, on a simple gallows.

-As America’s Declaration of Independence asserts, the purpose of government is to secure the people’s rights.
-Stopping those who would violate the rights’ of others is its chief function.
+As America’s Declaration of Independence asserts, the purpose of government is to secure people’s rights.
+And government at the time would severely punish those who violated the rights of others.